ehough/speedreader/README.md

 ### `SpeedReader::get()`

 Gets the value at the given path.
-If no fallback is supplied, an `null` will be returned.
+If no fallback is supplied, `null` will be returned.

 ```php
 SpeedReader::get($subject, 'foo.bar.float');                    /* double(456.7)  */